Crowdar/lippia-web-sample-project/docs/README_Windows.md

 - [Stack](#sarasa) (running docker-compose with the help of Vegrant and just clicking on "Create Job" in Jenkins)

 ### Local strategy
-- To run local strategy see:   (Have no changes from windows users)
+- To run local strategy see:   (Has no changes to Linux users)
  [`Getting started - Linux User`](https://bitbucket.org/crowdarautomation/lippia-web-example-project/src/master/docs/README_Linux.md)

 ***